10 Sanderson Farms SQL Interview Questions (Updated 2025)

 Answer:

-This query first joins the and tables on the product type.
+This query first joins the production and sales tables on the product type.
 It then extracts records where the production and sales happened in 2021.
-Using the clause, it calculates the total quantity produced and sold for each product type.
+Using the GROUP BY clause, it calculates the total quantity produced and sold for each product type.
 The final result is organized by product type.
 Please note that the dates are assumed to be in 'DD/MM/YYYY' format.
 The date format in your database may vary and you should adjust the query accordingly.

 SQL Question 7: How can you select records without duplicates from a table?